 Take the family to see a working farm close up.
 LEAF Open Farm Sunday organises annual open days around the UK.

 Have a ‘cinema night’.
-Borrow a DVD from the library or watch a film you have recorded.
-Pop some corn.
+Find something on Netflix, borrow a DVD from the library or watch a film you have recorded.
+Pop some corn or buy a few cheap snacks.
 Easy.